Technical Validation

 Week 1

-Not all FTR checklists are the same.
-AWS uses different evaluation criteria for SaaS, AMI, Container, and Professional Services products.
-We identify the correct checklist for your delivery model, map your current architecture and security posture against it, and flag every gap before you waste time on the wrong review track.
+AWS uses different checklists for SaaS, AMI, Container, and Professional Services products.
+We identify the right track, map your current posture against it, and flag every gap before you waste time on the wrong review track.

 • Delivery model classification